borti4938/SNES_MultiRegion_with_DeJitter_QID/README.md

 - **SJ11:** alternative clock for the SuperCIC; close this jumper if you don't connect the _Clk.CIC_ pad in order to use the clock meant for the CIC-key
 - **SJ21:** close this jumper if you use a LED with a common anode.
 Otherwise leave this jumper untouched
 - **SJ31:** closing this jumper permanently disables the de-jitter function.
 This solder jumper is a bit larger to give the installer the option to connect a slide switch here (_speed-runner discussions_).
-There is also an issue opened in [marqs85 DeJitter repository](https://github.com/marqs85/snes_dejitter/issues/9) reported by [BambooShadow](https://github.com/BambooShadow), which states that composite video and s-video becomes flickery.
-Maybe this is related to _SJ63 setting_, maybe not - I'm not sure.
+   - There is also an issue opened in [marqs85 DeJitter repository](https://github.com/marqs85/snes_dejitter/issues/9) reported by [BambooShadow](https://github.com/BambooShadow), which states that composite video and s-video becomes flickery.
+This is probably related to the S-RGB encoder chip on SNS-CPU-RGB-01 and later models (PAL: SNSP-CPU-1CHIP-01 and later).
 In any case, you can disable DeJitter if this is also an issue for you.
+   - I personally recommend to turn DeJitter off.
+Turn DeJitter only on if you use simple line doublers like the OSSC and if you have any issue on getting a proper picture.
 - **SJ32:** short this jumper if the board is installed in a non-1Chip-SNES (SNES Jr. / SNES2 are also 1Chip-SNES)
 - **SJ61:** distributes clock output to cartridge slot pin 1.
 This jumper **must not** be closed in 1Chip-SNES.
 Side note: if SJ32 is open, SJ61 has to open, too.
 - **SJ63:** (since SMR20200323) decides which color carrier is forwarded to output.
 This jumper has two option; you must not close both jumpers!